spatie/laravel-permission/docs/advanced-usage/cache.md

 ### Cache Key

 The default cache key is `spatie.permission.cache`.
 We recommend not changing the cache "key" name.
 Usually changing it is a bad idea.
-More likely setting the cache `prefix` is better, as mentioned above.
+More likely setting the cache `prefix` is better, as mentioned below.

 ### Cache Identifier / Prefix